 For its 2019 student essay contest, The National WWII Museum is asking middle school (grades 5–8) and high school students (grades 9–12) to consider Judge Jackson’s quote and to explain what you feel the “grave responsibility” of justice means and why it is important for today and for how “history will judge us tomorrow.”

 Please consider the above quote from Judge Jackson from your point of view as a young person coming of age in the twenty-first century.
 Why, in even the face of horrific events and actions, is seeking justice so vital?
 Do individuals, leaders, or whole nations have obligations to uphold justice?
 Alternately, are all guilty individuals, leaders, or whole nations subject to certain universal laws and restrictions?
 Is justice for certain crimes and actions even actually possible?

 Use events from American and WWII history as your starting point, but don’t stop in the past.
-Use specific examples from your own experiences and/or current events to support your ideas, beliefs and convictions on what you feel the role of art and artists should be today.
-This is NOT a research paper, and the best essays will NOT be summaries of the past 75 years of American history or popular culture.
+Use specific examples from your own experiences and/or current events to support your ideas, beliefs, and convictions on what you feel is the meaning of justice.
+This is NOT a research paper, and the best essays will NOT be summaries of the past 75 years of American history or international legal precedents.
 Your essay will be judged foremost for its originality, clarity of expression, and adherence to contest theme, as well as its historical accuracy, grammar, spelling, and punctuation.
 Museum staff will read and evaluate all entries and select the winning essays.